Last reviewed 1 March 2021

 The other solution for these downstream users is to encourage their EU/EEA supplier to appoint a UK-based Only Representative (OR) or change their supplier to a UK registered supplier.

-From 1 January 2021, UK downstream users will no longer be able to rely on EU REACH authorisation decisions.
+From 1 January 2021, UK downstream users are no longer able to rely on EU REACH authorisation decisions.
 All existing authorisations which have gone through the full authorisation process (and have a review date) will be recognised by UK REACH.
 This means that chemicals can continue to be used by UK companies who rely on these authorisations.

 New authorisation applications, and authorisations waiting for EU/ECHA approval, must be submitted to UK REACH.